 Mission

-The mission of the Kansas Nurses Foundation is to advance the nursing profession by providing supporting career development of Kansas nurses.
+The mission of the Kansas Nurses Foundation is to advance the nursing profession by supporting career development of Kansas nurses.

 Purpose